 Hamilton is an American based watchmaker that was founded in 1892.
 However, the core company itself was around earlier than that.
 Known previously as Keystone Standard Watch Company and then Lancaster Watch Company, it was a while until the Hamilton Watch Company bought it and the rest was history.

 Hamilton timepieces became a staple in American history.
 As the market changed, so did Hamilton.
-After World War I, wristwatches were the timepiece of choice, knocking the pocket watch off of the top.
+After World War I, with the rise in popularity of field watches among soldiers coming back from the war, wristwatches were the timepiece of choice, knocking the pocket watch off of the top.
 Hamilton adapted to this change and started manufacturing their series of wristwatches.

 It was not until World War II when Hamilton completely changed their business model as they focused on developing military-grade watch and equipment, and exiting, temporarily, from the consumer market.